stefur/vwarmup/README.md

-Toggle the smart charging depending climatization state.
+Toggle the smart charging depending on the climatization state.